2009 Fijian constitutional crisis: Economy

-As well as the rest of the world, Fiji had been influenced by the financial crisis of 2007–2008 before the constitutional crisis began.
+As well as the rest of the world, Fiji had been influenced by the 2008 financial crisis before the constitutional crisis began.
 Fiji's foreign currency reserves had fallen by 1/3 during 2008 and, in February 2009, Standard and Poor's downgraded Fiji's long term credit rating from stable to negative.
-Exports increased in 2008 and inflation declined; however, cashflow suffered from the global financial crisis and imports increased leading to a larger negative balance of trade.
+Exports increased in 2008 and inflation declined; however, cashflow suffered from the 2008 financial crisis and imports increased leading to a larger negative balance of trade.

 After the constitutional crisis began, the Governor of the Reserve Bank of Fiji was removed from his position, as were all other people appointed to positions under the 1997 Constitution.
 The Reserve Bank quickly made several major moves, imposing currency exchange restrictions and devaluing the currency by 20% to benefit exporters and tourism.
 On 16 April, the Bank ordered Australian banks operating in Fiji to limit interest rates and institute microlending programs.
 Standard and Poor's lowered Fiji's credit rating on 16 April, with short term credit falling to a C from a B rating.
-On 21 April, Moody's lowered Fiji's government bond, foreign currency bank deposit and foreign currency bond ratings, into junk bond status, stating "Political instability is weakening Fiji's long-term economic strength" among other reasons.
+On 21 April, Moody's lowered Fiji's government bond, foreign currency bank deposit and foreign currency bond ratings, into junk bond status.

 In a move claimed to be aimed at cutting public corruption, Bainimarama announced "As a first up, from next week, all government vehicles being driven after hours will need to carry permits."
 Soldiers and police would be empowered to check for these permits.

 As a cost-cutting measure, the mandatory retirement age for civil servants was reduced to 55, with 30 April 2009 set as the retirement day for any over that age.
 Since 2007, the Fiji Teacher Association had been fighting the order to lower the retirement age from 60 to 55; the Public Service Association had later joined as a party to the lawsuit.
 Certain high-level positions were given a retirement age of 65, including the position of Commander of the Military Forces held by Bainimarama who will turn 55 three days before the decree goes into effect.
 The decree was expected to force the retirement of over 800 teachers and about 100 nurses.
 (Another 40 nurses had already moved overseas during 2009 before the decree.)